List of South African slang words: Curse words and slurs

 South Africa is a country formed from centuries of immigrants, settlers, and colonisers.
 It has a long history of using racial slurs or derogatory phrases when speaking of the other.
 Some such words have more recently been reclaimed as a mark of pride and defiance (for example, coloured).

 "Voetsek", or simply "tsek", is a fun way of telling someone to "fuck off".
 This is also used to scare unwanted animals away.

 "Jou Ma se kont" or "Jou Ma se poes" is a derogatory phrase that literally translates to "Your Mom's cunt" or "Your Mom's pussy".
 The term originates from the Western Cape region where it is most closely associated with the slang used by the Coloured community.
 This is often seen as more aggressive than the aforementioned phrase "voetsek".
 Although still seen as offensive, over time it has become a less aggressive adjective used as an exclamation.
 Such as "it is poes cold" when describing a surprisingly cold temperature.

 Gestures

 Pointing your thumb through your fist at someone is a very rude gesture, conveying a meaning similar to "fuck you," depending on the context.

+The bras d'honneur is also seen as highly offensive, which is another way of conveying "fuck you", or "up yours!".